-IPERS can adjust the total contribution rate by no more than one percentage point up or down each year.
+IPERS can adjust the total • contribution rate by no more than one percentage point up or down each year.
 IPERS sets the rate following an actuarial valuation, which is a snapshot of IPERS' finances.
-Iowa law determines the amount members and employers contribute.
+Contribution rates are split with the employee paying 40% of the total rate and the employer paying the other 60%.